 - Number of upcoming task deadlines for each employee;

-- Total regulatory fine cost of upcoming deadline.
+- Total regulatory fine cost of the upcoming deadline.

-Thus, if you see that an employee has 6 records coming due within the next week, and the total regulatory fine cost of those records in $8,000, you can easily task manage record keeping.
+Thus, if you see that an employee has 6 records coming due within the next week, and the total regulatory fine cost of those records is $8,000, you can easily task to manage record keeping.